 Can I just eat celery instead of juicing it?

-The reason we juice the celery versus eating it, is because juicing and removing the pulp (fiber) is the only way to get the powerful healing benefits; for healing chronic illness.
+The reason we juice the celery versus eating it is because juicing and removing the pulp (fiber) is the only way to get the powerful healing benefits for healing chronic illness.
+There is a trend that is now happening that recommends leaving the pulp in the drink and just have blended celery versus celery juice, which removes the fiber.
+Try not to get misled by this trend.
+Leaving the pulp in will keep you from receiving the unique healing benefits of celery juice.

 Is celery juice okay to consume while pregnant?